mbogochow/simple-site-framework/README.md

 ## Description

 This is a simple framework for throwing data into connected dynamic web pages without needing to touch any of the server code or style layout.
-It uses [Twitter Bootstrap 3.1.1](http://getbootstrap.com) using a fluid layout for styling the pages.
+It uses [Twitter Bootstrap 4.0](http://getbootstrap.com) using a simple layout with top and side navbar for styling the pages.
 Also includes [jQuery](http://jquery.com) and some custom scripts.
-It is designed to be able to be used offline by default.
+It is designed to be able to be used offline if desired.

 The framework uses [Handlebars.js](http://handlebarsjs.com) for templating and heavily utilizes partials for simple and uncluttered page creation while keeping the same bootstrap theme for each page and leaving navigation between pages intact.